-Subsequent applications are subject to a preliminary examination, during which the authorities examine whether new substantial elements have arisen or are submitted by the applicant and could not be invoked by the applicant during the examination of her/his previous application for international protection.
+Subsequent applications are subject to a preliminary examination, during which the authorities examine whether new substantial elements have arisen or have been presented by the applicant and could not be invoked by the applicant during the examination of her/his previous application for international protection.
 The preliminary examination of subsequent applications is conducted within 5 days to assess whether new substantial elements have arisen or been submitted by the applicant.
 According to the IPA, the examination takes place within 2 days if the applicant’s right to remain on the territory has been withdrawn.

 During that preliminary stage, according to the law all information is provided in writing by the applicant, however in practice subsequent applications have been registered with all information provided orally.

 Elements or claims related either to the applicant’s personal circumstances or to the situation in the applicant’s country of origin that did not exist during the examination of his/her previous application are considered new in light of the first asylum procedure.
 Elements previously available to the applicant or claims that could have been submitted during the first asylum procedure are considered new when the applicant provides valid reasoning for not presenting them at that stage.
 Furthermore, such new elements should be considered to be substantial if they lead to the conclusion that the application is not manifestly unfounded, that is to say, if the applicant does not invoke claims clearly not related to the criteria for refugee status or subsidiary protection.